dmenezesgabriel/docker-localstack-hello/docs/aws-pricing-billing.md

 ## Pricing Calculator

+> Create an estimate for the cost of your use cases on AWS.

 - [Pricing Calculator](https://calculator.aws/#/)

 Pricing Calculator lets you explore AWS services, and create an estimate for the cost of your use cases on AWS.